SPA Strategic Coordinator

 Patrick Chesney is a Guyanese scientist with a Ph.D. in Agroforestry from Centro Agronómico Tropical de Investigación y Enseñanza (CATIE) in Costa Rica.
 He has spearheaded the Guiana Shield Facility (GSF) for the promotion and delivery of support to the conservation and sustainable development of the Guiana Shield ecoregion.
 GSF’s work has been recognized by the Convention on Biological Diversity, the European Parliament and the Amazon Cooperation Treaty Organization (ACTO).
 Dr. Chesney has more than 28 years of scientific and technical leadership experience working in the fields of agriculture, biodiversity conservation, environment and sustainable development.
 He is a part-time Lecturer at the University of Guyana, and a reviewer for the Agroforestry Science journal.

 Sandra Bibiana Correa brings her expertise on riverine and fish ecology to the Science Panel for the Amazon.
 She earned a Ph.D. degree from Texas A&M University and a M.S. degree from the University of Florida.
+She is an Assistant Professor of Aquatic Ecology at the Department of Wildlife, Fisheries, and Aquaculture, Mississippi State University, USA.
 Her research focuses on understanding the roles of temporal, spatial, and structural environmental heterogeneity on the maintenance of biodiversity and fisheries productivity in large rivers.
 Drawing on her experience working in the Amazon, Pantanal, and Southeastern USA, she seeks to explore the value of floodplain forests for aquatic biodiversity and fisheries productivity in the Amazon and globally.
 Findings from her research support floodplain restoration and climate change resilience initiatives.

 Francisco Cuesta is an Ecuadorian scientist with a Ph.D. in Tropical Ecology from the Universiteit van Amsterdam, The Netherlands.
 He is currently a senior researcher at the Universidad de las Américas (UDLA), Ecuador, where he directs several research projects focused on studying the relationship of functional diversity in the productivity of tropical mountain ecosystems.
 Dr. Cuesta directs five master's theses, co-directs three doctoral dissertations from the Universities of Texas at Austin (USA), Wageningen (The Netherlands) and Diken University (Australia).
 His research is aimed at understanding the effects of climate change and land-use dynamics on the ecosystems of the Andes.
 He is the scientific director of the GLORIA-Andes Network.